Import LinkedIn Ads Data to Google Sheets

 q=analyticsis the method used in the examples above, and is used when you are only breaking your data down by a single pivot value.
 If you have two pivot values, use the

-- As of July 31, 2020, LinkedIn may require you to include the names of fields in your query, up to 15 at a time.
+- As of September 30, 2020, LinkedIn requires that you include the names of fields in your query, up to 15 at a time.
 You can do so by appending a query string like this: